Willow Creek Transit Center: Facilities

-Willow Creek is located just northwest of the intersection of Baseline Road and Southwest 185th Avenue.
+Willow Creek Transit Center is located just northwest of the intersection of Baseline Road and Southwest 185th Avenue.
 The station includes a park-and-ride lot along with racks and lockers for bicycles.
 With 595 parking spaces, the parking lot is the second biggest park-and-ride on the MAX line after the Sunset Transit Center.
-As with all MAX stations, it is Americans with Disabilities Act (ADA) compliant and has ticket vending machines on the island-type platform.
+As with all MAX stations, it is Americans with Disabilities Act (accessible) compliant and has ticket vending machines on the island-type platform.
 Willow Creek also has a concessions stand next to the bus plaza.
 The station serves the east Hillsboro and west Beaverton areas, and is located about 1 mi north of Aloha.
 This includes Oregon Health & Science University's West Campus in the Tanasbourne neighborhood of Hillsboro, including the Oregon National Primate Research Center.

 The transit center is served by TriMet bus lines 52, 59 and 88.
 Midibuses of Columbia County's CC Rider transit service also stop there on weekdays, providing direct service to Scappoose and St. Helens.
 Landscaping at the station included trees that bloom (cherry), which TriMet traditionally shuns in favor of non-blooming tree species due to higher maintenance costs of the blooming trees.
 These were replaced by non-blooming trees during construction of the PCC building in 2008.
 The station was designed by architectural firm OTAK of Lake Oswego.